mrwonko/PySixense/doc.markdown

 ### PySixense.IsControlledEnabled(controller_index)

-Returns whether the controller of the given index is enabled (0 or 1)
+Returns whether the controller of the given index is enabled (False or True)

 ### PySixense.GetAllNewestData()